Broadband for the Bush Forum VI

 Indigenous voices about local experience have a space to share, listen and set agendas for local people.
-This facilitated day recognised Indigenous strengths, knowledge and experience and provides opportunities for talk, setting agendas and questions.
+This facilitated day recognises Indigenous strengths, knowledge and experience and provides opportunities for talk, setting agendas and questions.

 The varied membership of Broadband for the Bush include rural and remote families, organisations, service providers and Government.
 The main forum provided a platform for professional discussion, sharing of information and data, and an opportunity to look ahead.

 Increasingly at this forum, we blend cultural, social, educational, business and technical agendas.
 We use this network’s strengths to view agendas holistically and make practical decisions.

-How can you or your organisation set agendas, contribute to debates and share your experience?
-We will be asking for your contributions soon.
-Mull ideas around.
+How can you or your organisation set agendas, contribute to debates and share your experience? be ready to speak out at the forum about ideas you have.